kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ![alt text](../../../images/data_visualization/mathplotlib/image-39.png)

 Notice that we’ve removed the labels (but kept the ticks/gridlines) from the x axis, and removed the ticks (and thus the labels as well) from the y axis.
 Having no ticks at all can be useful in many situations—for example, when you want to show a grid of images.
-For instance, consider Figure 4-75, which includes images of different faces, an example often used in supervised machine learning problems (for more information, see “In-Depth: Support Vector Machines” on page 405):

 ```python
 In[6]: fig, ax = plt.subplots(5, 5, figsize=(5, 5))